sandwichdoge/catchOS/doc/Kernel.md

 Law of diminishing returns: each processor added has to compete with others for memory access, so the speed increase from adding more processors becomes much less.

+On Intel x86, all processors have equal access to the same memory.

 #### 4.4.1 SMP models
 - Master/Slave
   + Master CPU monitors status and assigns work to other processors